StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 Parameters:

-- partition-related parameters:
+- Partition-related parameters:

-  - Range partitions support adding a single partition (`single_range_partition`) or creating multiple partitions in batch (`multi_range_partitions`).
+  - For range partitions, you can add a single range partition (`single_range_partition`) or multiple range partitions in batch (`multi_range_partitions`).
-  - List partitions only support adding a single partition.
+  - For list partitions, you can only add a single list partition.

-- `distributionDesc`:
+- `distribution_desc`:

    You can set the number of buckets for the new partition separately, but you cannot set the bucketing method separately.